 - any relevant papers

-Where possible, we ask that you book the service at least one week before your meeting/event.
+We kindly ask that you book the service at least two weeks before your meeting/event.

 It is essential that we receive any paperwork in advance so that the translator can prepare adequately for the meeting/event.
 This is particularly true of presentations, interviews, research seminars and conferences.